throwable/mdc4spring/README.md

             // add method arguments with their values to current MDC
             @MDCParam String orderId, @MDCParam String userId
     ) {
-        // programmatically add new parameter to current MDC MDC.param("transactionId", this.getCurrentTransactionId());
+        // programmatically add a new parameter to current MDC MDC.param("transactionId", this.getCurrentTransactionId());

         // business logic...

         // The MDC of the log message will contain parameters: orderId, userId, transactionId log.info("User was successfully assigned to order");
-        // All parameters defined within the scope of the method
+        // All these parameters defined within the scope of the method
         //  will automatically be removed when the method returns }
 }